 The new Act also contains a modified salary cap.
-18 The new statutory salary cap prohibits the use of any federal funds to pay any portion of compensation to an employee of a Head Start agency above Executive Level II, which is \$172,200 as of January 2008.
+The new statutory salary cap prohibits the use of any federal funds to pay any portion of compensation to an employee of a Head Start agency above Executive Level II, which is \$172,200 as of January 2008.
 Compensation is defined to include salary, bonus, and leave, but excludes health and other insurance and retirement benefits.
 However, the recent appropriations act (Public Law 110-161) passed on December 26, 2007, after the new Head Start Act, retains the compensation cap language from the past several appropriations acts, which prohibits the use of Head Start funds, as either direct or indirect costs, for compensation, including salary and benefits, over Executive Level II.
 Therefore, this appropriations act language, rather than the modified compensation cap language from the new Head Start Act, will probably apply until at least the start of the Federal government's 2009 fiscal year.
+In fact, the Office of Head Start has issued Program Instruction ACF-PI-HS-08-03, which does not mention the appropriations act but which does confirm that grantees will not be required to comply with the new salary cap until the 2009 fiscal year.